Influenza vaccine: Origins and development

-During the worldwide Spanish flu pandemic of 1918, "Pharmacists tried everything they knew, everything they had ever heard of, from the ancient art of bleeding patients, to administering oxygen, to developing new vaccines and serums (chiefly against what we now call Hemophilus influenzae – a name derived from the fact that it was originally considered the etiological agent – and several types of pneumococci).
+During the worldwide Spanish flu pandemic of 1918, "Pharmacists tried everything they knew, everything they had ever heard of, from the ancient art of bleeding patients, to administering oxygen, to developing new vaccines and serums (chiefly against what we call Hemophilus influenzae – a name derived from the fact that it was originally considered the etiological agent – and several types of pneumococci).
 Only one therapeutic measure, transfusing blood from recovered patients to new victims, showed any hint of success."

 In 1931, viral growth in embryonated hens' eggs was reported by Ernest William Goodpasture and colleagues at Vanderbilt University.
-The work was extended to growth of influenza virus by several workers, including Thomas Francis, Jonas Salk, Wilson Smith, and Macfarlane Burnet, leading to the first experimental influenza vaccines.
+The work was extended to the growth of influenza virus by several workers, including Thomas Francis, Jonas Salk, Wilson Smith, and Macfarlane Burnet, leading to the first experimental influenza vaccines.
 In the 1940s, the US military developed the first approved inactivated vaccines for influenza, which were used during World War II.
 Hens' eggs continued to be used to produce virus used in influenza vaccines, but manufacturers made improvements in the purity of the virus by developing improved processes to remove egg proteins and to reduce systemic reactivity of the vaccine.
-In 2012, the US Food and Drug Administration (FDA) approved influenza vaccines made by growing virus in cell cultures and influenza vaccines made from recombinant proteins have been approved, with plant-based influenza vaccines being tested in clinical trials.
+In 2012, the US Food and Drug Administration (FDA) approved influenza vaccines made by growing virus in cell cultures, and influenza vaccines made from recombinant proteins were approved in 2013.

 Acceptance

 The egg-based technology for producing influenza vaccine was created in the 1950s.
 In the US swine flu scare of 1976, President Gerald Ford was confronted with a potential swine flu pandemic.
 The vaccination program was rushed, yet plagued by delays and public relations problems.
 Meanwhile, maximum military containment efforts succeeded unexpectedly in confining the new strain to the single army base where it had originated.
-On that base, a number of soldiers fell severely ill, but only one died.
+On that base, several soldiers fell severely ill, but only one died.
 The program was canceled after about 24% of the population had received vaccinations.
 An excess in deaths of 25 over normal annual levels as well as 400 excess hospitalizations, both from Guillain–Barré syndrome, were estimated to have occurred from the vaccination program itself, demonstrating that the vaccine itself is not free of risks.
-The result can be cited to support lingering doubts about vaccination as well as to counter ungrounded claims about the safety of vaccination.
-In the end, however, even the maligned 1976 vaccine may have saved lives.
 A 2010 study found a significantly enhanced immune response against the 2009 pandemic H1N1 in study participants who had received vaccination against the swine flu in 1976.
-The 2009 H1N1 “swine flu” outbreak resulted in the rapid approval of pandemic influenza vaccines.
+The 2009 H1N1 swine flu outbreak resulted in the rapid approval of pandemic influenza vaccines.
 Pandemrix was quickly modified to target the circulating strain and by late 2010, 70 million people had received a dose.
-Eight years later, the BMJ gained access to vaccine pharmacovigilance reports compiled by GSK (GlaxoSmithKline) during the pandemic which the BMJ reported indicated death was 5.39 fold more likely with Pandemrix vs the other pandemic vaccines..
+Eight years later, the British Medical Journal (BMJ) gained access to early vaccine pharmacovigilance reports compiled by GlaxoSmithKline during the pandemic, which the BMJ reported indicated death was 5.39 times more likely with Pandemrix versus the other pandemic vaccines.
+However, more thorough and robust later analyses did not establish any increase of fatalities or most other serious adverse effects, with a possible rare exception for narcolepsy.